Pinnacles National Park has interesting rock formations and Talus boulders that are unique and good for rock climbing.

 Our Visit to Pinnacles National Park

 Pinnacles National Park is known for spires, high peaks, Talus boulders, flowers in the spring, and countless small animals, insects, and moths.
-It’s a small park (ranked 55 out of 59 national parks) and the newest national park designated in 2013, although it has been a national monument since 1908.
+It’s a small park (ranked 57 out of 63 national parks) and relatively new that designated in 2013, although it has been a national monument since 1908.
 It offers rock climbing, camping, hiking, and Talus caves.
 There are two entrances; one on the east side and one on the west side but they do not connect and it’s a 90 minute drive to go from one side to the other.
 The east side has better services and a visitor center housed together with a gift shop and a small desk in a brown rustic building.
 The west side only has a “visitor contact station”.
 Park has limited facilities.

 Infrastructure Needs Improvement